LIPS-scheme/lips/README.md

 ## Installation

-To install you can use use npm (or yarn):
+To install you can use npm (or yarn):

 ```
 npm install @jcubic/lips